Interview with Jamie McDonald

 A: Here’s all the gory details about the next adventure: (https://www.jamiemcdonald.org/super-u-s-run/).

-Book: Also, buying my bestselling book (get me!): Adventureman: Anyone Can Be a Superhero makes a difference too as I’ve put 100% of the royalties to Superhero Foundation.
-You can buy the book here: (https://www.superherofoundation.org/book/).
+Also, buying my bestselling book (get me!): Adventureman: Anyone Can Be a Superhero makes a difference too as I’ve put 100% of the royalties to Superhero Foundation.
+You can buy the book here: (https://www.superherofoundation.org/about/).

 Follow on Social media: Following along and sharing the journey really helps too.